guillermocreus/iml-lab2/README.md

 ## Report

-A more detailed analysis of this task is shown in the this [document](./report.pdf).
+A more detailed analysis of this task is shown in this [document](./report.pdf).

 ## Instructions